 Remove any extra information that does not add value.
 Avoid using too much: music, complicated backgrounds, or animations; anything that could be distracting for the learner.

-- Although animation and images should enhance the engagement experience of the learner, these add cost and complexities to the synchronization effort as well as detract from the main goal of learning.
+- Although animation and images should enhance the engagement experience of the learner, these add costs and complexities to the synchronization effort as well as detract from the main goal of learning.

 - Because of text and script expansion during the translation process, the video will be 10-25% longer in length (and time)—if it seems a little long in English, expect it to be too long elsewhere